RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/risk/Understanding_Risk.md

     3. EPSS scores won't be available for Zero-Days
     4. "Don’t go chasing zero days, patch your known vulnerabilities instead"
     5. It is the responsibility of the CVSS Consumer/user to populate the CVSS Exploit Maturity values i.e. unlike the CVSS Base Score, these are not provided.
+    6. Criteria for "Exploitation" are different for EPSS and CISA KEV.